Max Rose: Early life and education

 Rose was born in Brooklyn, New York.
 He is Jewish.
 His mother is a public school teacher and professor of social work and his father is a medical laboratory executive.

 Rose grew up primarily in Park Slope, and attended elementary school there.
 He celebrated his bar mitzvah at Union Temple of Brooklyn in Prospect Heights.

+Education

 Rose attended high school at Poly Prep Country Day School in Dyker Heights, Brooklyn.
 He captained its wrestling team and graduated in 2004.

 He subsequently received a bachelor's degree in history from Wesleyan University, graduating in 2008.
 Rose became involved in politics while a student at Wesleyan University; he worked as an intern for U.S. Senator Cory Booker while Booker was mayor of Newark, New Jersey.

 He later earned a master's degree in philosophy and public policy from the London School of Economics, studying there in 2008 and 2009.
 He also attended the University of Oxford.